jpmrblood/ai-suka/src/content/blog/3-step-framework-new-tech.md

 description: "Learn how to go from zero knowledge to building functional features with any new technology using this proven framework.
 Based on real experience with the OpenAI Agent SDK."
 pubDate: "2025-10-15"
 tags: ["productivity", "learning", "ai-agents", "framework", "development"]
-categories: ["prompt-engineering", "youtube"]
+categories: ["prompt-engineering"]
 heroImage: "../../assets/2025/10/ai-brain.png"
 ---

-Three days ago, I'd never touched the OpenAI agent SDK, but today I shipped a functioning feature with it.
-New tools drop constantly, and learning each one feels impossible.
-Here's the three-step framework that lets me build with anything in under 20 minutes.
+Going from no experience with a new technology to shipping functional features can seem impossible when tools evolve constantly.
+This three-step framework enables developers to build with any new technology in under 20 minutes.

 ## The Core Problem